DeclanChidlow/vale.rocks/src/posts/css-reset.md

 The user-agent default line-height is just too small.
 It makes text cramped and difficult to read.

 `-webkit-font-smoothing` is a [very specific fix to the way macOS renders fonts](https://dbushell.com/2024/11/05/webkit-font-smoothing/).
-Adding it stops type from appearing thinner than it should on macOS.
+Adding it stops type from appearing thicker than it should on macOS.

 Hanging punctuation just looks better.
 At time of writing no browsers support it, but they will one day, and I'll be ready.